 And, that’s just your healthcare.
 Without the protection of estate planning, the person you love most in the world could be thrown out of your house, ejected from your business, or locked out of your finances.
 If you have children together, they could even be taken out of your partners care.

-Estate planning when you are unmarried isn’t optional.
+Estate planning for al life partner when you are unmarried isn’t optional.
 It’s truly a matter of life and death for the people you love most.
 We know you are busy and promise to make the process as simple and easy for you as possible.
 Click here to see just how easy it can be.
 Or, to get started right away, click here to schedule an appointment online.
 You may also call our office at 720-647-5280 to schedule an appointment.